 Custody Factors the Court Must Address During a Custody Trial

 Facing child custody issues can be an emotionally taxing and challenging time.
 The process can stir a plethora of emotions, from anxiety and uncertainty to deep-seated concerns about the welfare and future of your child.
-At Shabbick & Associates, PC, we understand that a custody trial is a significant event in the lives of both parents and children.
+At Law Office of Shabbick & Stehle, we understand that a custody trial is a significant event in the lives of both parents and children.
 It's a legal process where the court determines who will take care of the child, where the child will live, and how decisions about the child's upbringing will be made.
 The outcome directly impacts the child's well-being and future, making it a crucial proceeding for separated or divorced parents.

 We understand that every decision you make is driven by your love and concern for your child's well-being, and we recognize the strength it takes to navigate such a sensitive situation.
 Don't face it alone.
-Instead, reach out to us today for guidance
+Instead, reach out to us today for guidance.

 What Do the Courts Consider?